giovannibass/DNS_Server_Configuration/dns_server_configuration/intro_to_dns.md

 To learn about SOA (Start of Authority) and more, visit this resource from [Cloudfare](https://www.cloudflare.com/learning/dns/glossary/dns-zone/)

-4. Add a zone declaration in the BIND confiugration file.
+4. Add a zone declaration in the BIND configuration file.
 ```bash
    zone "[DOMAIN_NAME]" IN {
        type master;